Jarzka/stylefy/README.md

 ## Multi-instance support (frontend)

-Running multiple apps using stylefy on the same web page is currently possible if every app is built separately (every app contains its own JS file).
-Every instance can use its own style tag, so use your app name as a suffix in the **style** tag id.
+Multi-instance support is meant for running multiple apps using stylefy on the same web page.
+This is currently possible if every app is built separately (every app contains its own JS file).
+Also, if you run multiple stylefy apps on the same domain and have HTML5 localstorage caching turned on, you might want to consider using multi-instance support so that every app gets is own cache.

+To setup multi-instance support, use your app name as a suffix in the **style** tag id.

 ```html
 <style id="_stylefy-constant-styles_myapp"></style>
 <style id="_stylefy-styles_myapp"></style>
 ```

 Then init stylefy with multi-instance support.
-Instance-id is a unique string (for example app name).
+Instance-id is a unique string (app name).
 Base-node is an optional base node for style tags (handy if you use web components).

 ```clojure
 (stylefy/init {:multi-instance {:base-node (dommy/sel1 "#myapp")